dilshankarunarathne/c-sharp-notes/README.md

 Double is the default floating point data type in C#.
 If we want a float or a decimal, we need to explicitly tell the compiler that by post-fixing the value with `f` or `m`.

 C# don't have overflow checking.
-If we increment a number out of its type range, it will fall back to 0.
+If we increment a number out of its type range, it will overflow.
+For example, if we increment a `byte` variable's value from 255 to 255+1, it's final value would be set to 0.
+If we don't want overflowing to happen, we need to use the `checked` keyword and enclose our operation within a block.